ghaithdallaali/solace-kotlin-android-paho-example/README.md

   * `SOLACE_CLIENT_PASSWORD`
 * Modify the `TOPIC` to publish/subscribe to, as well as the `MSG` payload under `MainActivity.kt`
 * Build and run the sample app
-  * The app has two buttons, one to have the app subscribe to a topic on the Solace broker, and the other is to have the app publish a message on the same topic to the broker.
-If the app was subscribed to the topic before a message was published, then the message will circle back to the app, and the counter in the center of the `MainActivity` will increment.
+  * The app has three input fields: the topic to subscribe to, the topic to publish to, and the message payload to publish.
+If subscribed to a topic, you may publish to the same topic a message of your choosing.
+By doing that, the application is publishing the message with said message payload/content to the Solace PubSub+ Broker.
+The broker would then send that message to its subscribers (the app itself), and a callback on the app would be triggered to update its "Received Message Payloads"
 ![Alt text](/docs/app.png?raw=true "Sample Application")
 <!-- .element height="30%" width="30%" -->